 The main points for this grip are to place your thumb on the forehand side of the bat and your index finger on the backhand side of the bat.
 Both your thumb and index finger should be on the rubber portion of the face of the bat.

-How to clean a table tennis bat?
+How should I clean my table tennis bat?

 The rubbers of your table tennis bat will collect dust, powder and sweat.
 When the rubbers are dirty, they become less grippy.
 This means the ball will slip off the bat and you will find it difficult to generate spin.

 After each use, clean your bat with a little water and a soft cloth.
 Don’t get the bat too wet, just enough to remove the grime and sweat.
 Then allow it to air dry.
 Make sure to keep your bat protected, preferably in a case, to stop it from getting dusty.